Grundfragen Der Soziologie by Georg Simmel - Test

 B) A type of economic unit

-D) A group of two individuals
+D) A group of three individuals

 Created with That Quiz — the math test generation site with resources for other subject areas.